retrodump/VidMeAPI/readme.md

 ## Settings

 In order to set up your account, just copy and paste 'settings.json.example' to 'settings.json' and add your username and password.
-If you would rather not, if you do not add a username or password, it will prompt you for it when you run it.
+If you would rather not, if you do not add a username or password, it will prompt you for the ones you didn't add when you run it.
 Please be aware it is stored in plain text.

 Example: